-The current number of UFAS accessible units in the DCHA inventory (691) exceeds the 5% accessible unit requirement and the required 565 units mandated by the Voluntary Compliance Agreement with HUD that was closed in 2013.
+The current number of UFAS accessible units in the DC Housing Authority inventory (691) exceeds the 5 percent accessible unit requirement and the required 565 units mandated by the Voluntary Compliance Agreement with HUD that was closed in 2013.
 In addition, as DCHA redevelops its Public Housing sites and engages in the creation/preservation of other affordable housing units, consideration is made for the creation of accessible units.